learnpoint/learnpoint-site/README.md

 1. If it doesn't exist yet, create an appropriate folder inside the `/news` folder.
 2. Create a html file with a descriptive name.
 For example: `/news/2022-06/group-code-in-title-field.html`.
 3. Set layout, title and description in front matter.
 Title should be in english, but description can be in both english and swedish.
 4. Set `robots: noindex` in front matter.
-We don't want news articles to compete with other pages on google search results.
+We don't want news articles to compete with other Learnpoint pages in Google search, because the content in a news article can become obsolete really fast.
 5. Try to include at least one relevant screenshot in the article.
 6. Language should be correct, compact and casual.
 7. Speak directly to the reader.
 Use the pronoun *"you"* in active sentences.
 Avoid pronouns like *"teachers"*, *"users"*, etc.
-8. Avoid using *"we"*, unless the reader is clearly included.
-Instead of: *"We've added a new feature"*, write: "*A new feature is added"*.
+8. Avoid using *"we"*, because the reader would probably feel excluded.
+Instead of *"We've added a new feature"*, write "*A new feature is added"*.
-9. Use a neutral and descriptive language.
-Instead of: *"The page is simplified"*, write: "*The page is updated*" or: "*Some elements are removed from the page*".
+9. Use factual statements instead of assessments.
+Instead of *"The page is simplified"*, write "*The page is updated*", or "*Some elements are removed from the page*".
+Let the reader make her own judgements.
 10. Write in both swedish and english.

+## Screenshots

+* On the index page, screenshots should have two versions, one for desktop and one for mobile.
+* On all other pages, use a single screenshot.
+Make sure to crop and zoom the screenshot to make it readable on both desktop and mobile.
+Reduce the content width as much as possible.

+## Screen Recordings

+1. Crop and zoom appropriately.
+(See Screenshots above).
+2. Don't use audio.
+3. Use high fidelity resolution and colors — use mpeg insted of gif.
+4. Clicks and mouse movements should be distinctly intentional and carefully timed.
+Here's how you can plan a link-click recording:
+   - Move the cursor in a straight line to the link that you intend to click.
+   - Hover the link for half a second, without moving the cursor.
+   - Click the link.
+5. [ShareX](https://getsharex.com/) is a free screen recording tool that can produce mpeg.